 Though Mechanical Engineering is generally preferred, one thing to keep in mind is that it is often best to apply to the department that best fits your background since some departments have specific program requirements (like qualifying exams in related technical subjects).
 Information on these requirements is best obtained from the links above.
 Please note that the admissions deadlines for these programs are typically in late December or early January for Fall admissions.
 Applicants who apply outside of the regular cycle are not considered for admission.

 Interested students are also welcome to send ONE email (and ONE follow up if desired) to firstname.lastname@example.org which contains a C.V. detailing your background, any publications and research interests.
-Please note that due to the volume of emails received unfortuanately most inquiries cannot be responded to directly but you can be assured that it has been received.
+Please note that due to the volume of emails received unfortunately most inquiries cannot be responded to directly but you can be assured that it has been received.
 Students who send multiple spam emails to Professor Erickson will not be considered for admission.

-Master of Engineering and Undergraduate Positions
+Master of Science, Master of Engineering and Undergraduate Positions